Get the Flash Player to see this play.

-METRO's combination of services, including bus, train and vanpool, helps area residents meet their unique transportation challenges.
-We call it "seamless service"; you'll call it your transportation solution.
-This guide contains all you need to know to get on board with METRO, including information about our services, how to plan your trip, navigate our system and even pay for your ride.
+METRO's combination of services, including bus, train and vanpool, help area residents meet their unique transportation challenges.
+We call it- "seamless service."
+This guide contains the knowledge you need to get on board with METRO, including, how to plan your trip, navigate our system and even pay for your ride.

 Let us help you plan your trip.

-You also may obtain a METRO Q® Fare Card at hundreds of retail locations around town and some neighborhood convenience stores, or online.
+You also may obtain your METRO fare card at hundreds of retail locations around town, including some neighborhood convenience stores, and online.

 On the road with METRO's bus service.

-Local service runs mostly on city streets, stopping along its route.
+Local Service runs mostly on city streets, stopping at designated points along its route.

-Park & Ride service is for long-distance commuting.
-METRO's Park & Ride lots provide bus service to key destinations in the service area.
-One-way fares fall into four zones based on the distance a bus travels.
+Park & Ride Service is for long-distance commuting.
+METRO Park & Ride lots provide bus service to key destinations within the METRO service area.
+A one-way Park & Ride fare varies by the zone it resides in, and is based on the distance the bus travels.

 Learn more about the fare >>

 Transit Centers and Park & Rides bring hassle-free commuting to you.